Edmonton Oilers: McDavid–Draisaitl era (2015–present)

 The Oilers drafted Connor McDavid first overall in the 2015 draft.
 He was named the Oilers' 15th team captain in 2016 and the youngest in NHL history.

 The Oilers won the 2015 draft lottery on April 18, moving them from the third-overall pick to first, marking their fourth lottery win in six seasons.
 The Oilers selected Connor McDavid first overall in the 2015 NHL entry draft held in Sunrise, Florida, on June 26.

 On April 24, Craig MacTavish was removed from his position as general manager and was replaced by former Boston Bruins general manager Peter Chiarelli, who was also appointed president of hockey operations as part of other related changes.
 In Chiarelli's first transactions as Oilers general manager, he traded a first and a second-round pick during the first day of the 2015 NHL entry draft to the New York Islanders, in exchange for defenceman Griffin Reinhart.
 Chiarelli again made trades the following day and traded another second-, a third- and a seventh-round draft pick to the New York Rangers, to acquire goaltender Cam Talbot and the Rangers' seventh-round draft pick.
 On May 19, Todd McLellan was named the new head coach of the Oilers.
 He and his former team, the San Jose Sharks, mutually agreed to part ways on April 20 after the Sharks failed to qualify for the 2015 playoffs.
 More coaching changes came on June 4 when Keith Acton and Craig Ramsay were relieved of their duties.

-In addition to these coaching changes, the Oilers also made some changes to their scouting staff on June 22, which saw both head amateur and professional scouts Stu MacGregor and Morey Gare relieved of their duties.
-Amateur scouts Brad Davis and Kent Hawley, and professional scouts Dave Semenko and Billy Moores, who served as director of coaching and special projects, were also relieved of their duties.
+In addition to these coaching changes, the Oilers also made changes to their scouting staff on June 22, with both head amateur and professional scouts Stu MacGregor and Morey Gare relieved of their duties.
+Amateur scouts Brad Davis and Kent Hawley and professional scouts Dave Semenko and Billy Moores, who served as director of coaching and special projects, were also relieved of their duties.
 Further changes came on October 7, when the Oilers elected to begin the 2015–16 season without a team captain; this marked the first time they had done so since entering the NHL, in 1979.
-Taylor Hall, Jordan Eberle, Ryan Nugent-Hopkins, and Andrew Ference, who had served as team captain the previous two seasons, were all named as alternate captains.
+Taylor Hall, Jordan Eberle, Ryan Nugent-Hopkins and Andrew Ference, who had served as team captain the previous two seasons, were all named as alternate captains.